pubsubdb/pubsubdb/README.md

 # PubSubDB
 ## Overview
-PubSubDB is a unified integration, orchestration, and analytics platform.
+PubSubDB is a unified *integration*, *orchestration*, and *operational data* platform.
 Design your key business workflows using standard graph notation, while PubSubDB handles the implementation.
 PubSubDB is designed to work with any backend data store, with a reference implementation using *Redis*.
 Refer to this guide for more information on how to get started with PubSubDB.

 ## Benefits
 PubSubDB is distinguished by is its elegant twist on state management.
 The magic happens at compilation when the rules of the system are compiled down to pure events.
-The end result is a high-performance, low-latency system that can model the most complex business workflows at a fraction of the cost.
+The end result is a high-performance, low-latency workflow engine that can model any complex business process at a fraction of the cost.

+### Operationalized Data
+Expose a real-time operational data layer with microsecond latency.
+The correlation engine will manage the entire cascade of business events, implicitly orchestrating the event stream through its conclusion.

 ### Point-to-Point Integration
 Map data between internal systems and external SaaS services, using standard Open API specs to define activities.
 Synchronize data between systems by mapping outputs from upstream activities.